 Criticality is a reflection of data's integrity and availability concerns.
 Data's criticality is the higher of its integrity and availability concerns.
 For example, data with high integrity concerns but moderate availability concerns would have a high criticality.

 10. Isn't information security an IT issue?

 Information security is an organizational issue, not exclusively an IT issue.
 IT provides security to central systems and the University network.
 However, much of the risk to IT resources can only be managed within units' day-to-day operations.
 We all share responsibility for properly managing the University's IT resources, including University information and IT devices.

-Units have significant autonomy to fulfill their business purposes and processes.
+Units have significant autonomy to fulfill their operational missions.
 Each unit has a responsibility to manage its own security posture just like each individual has a responsibility for his or her own actions.
 Security is a balance between the need for information security and the need for information use.

 Device security FAQs

 Even if you aren't a security expert, there are a few basic steps you can take to secure your computer.
 Read the Secure UD Essentials for computers for more information.

 - Install and run anti-virus software on your computer to detect and remove malware.

 - Back up your computer's data to protect yourself and the University from data loss or corruption.